jphmrst/PLC/src/plc/fp/Basics.lagda.md

-The other sense in which functional programming is "functional" is that it emphasizes the use of functions (or methods) as
-\textit{first-class values} — i.e., values that can be passed as arguments to other functions, returned as results, stored in data structures, etc. The recognition that functions can be treated as data in this way enables a host of useful idioms, as we will see.
+The other sense in which functional programming is "functional" is that it emphasizes the use of functions (or methods) as _first-class values_ — i.e., values that can be passed as arguments to other functions, returned as results, stored in data structures, etc. The recognition that functions can be treated as data in this way enables a host of useful idioms, as we will see.
 Other